Certifications / Microsoft

 In one line of code, you've learned conventions that you can apply across the vast majority of cmdlets.
 Not only is this fairly readable, but the amount of code required to do this in almost every other language would be much higher than PowerShell.

-Besides having a format that is easy to learn, PowerShell has a large and active community, and extensive help documentation.
+Besides its easy-to-learn format, PowerShell has a large and active community and extensive help documentation.

-Blogs like "Hey Scripting Guy!," repositories like the TechNet gallery, and even the very robust built-in help (get-help ), makes getting started and getting incredible results easy.
+Blogs like "Hey Scripting Guy!" repositories like the TechNet gallery, and even the very robust built-in help (get-help ) make getting started and getting incredible results easy.

 PowerShell Is Powerful and Versatile